tc39/notes/es6/2014-09/sept-23.md

 AWB: Is anyone interesting in analysing the changes in ES5 to determine things that may have been wrong and need to be rolled back?

-RW: Should reach out to Matthias Bynens
+RW: Should reach out to Mathias Bynens

 AWB: Ideally someone willing to become fully aware of the issues and propose/execute on solutions (if necessary)